 - In water.
 If you’re pressed for time, thawing in a bowl of lukewarm water might be an option.

 - Throw it in frozen.
 Try adding soy milk cubes instead of ice cubes to your smoothie.

 How To Use Thawed Soy Milk

-Okay, you now that frozen and defrosted soy drink works best when incorporated in recipes.
+Okay, you know that frozen and defrosted soy drink works best when incorporated into recipes.
 Here are some ideas for you: